DianYu420376/CS262-Homework/README.md

 The port is pre-assigned as 8084 and 8086.
 Required Python3

-How to run the server:\n
+How to run the server: \
   1. First open up the terminal and run the server:
 ```
 python server.py